vladganin/Python-Projects/README.md

 # Python-Projects

-test2.py - this code draws a grid. \n collatz conjecture - bring any number to 1
+test2.py - this code draws a grid.

+collatz conjecture - bring any number to 1